Washing jeans safely and properly is easy if you follow the right guidelines.

 Properly caring for your jeans can help to maintain them for a longer period of time.
 Using the right methods to wash and dry your jeans will help them to retain their shape, size, color, and quality.

-Follow our step-by-step guide to ensure that you are caring for your jeans properly.
+Follow our step-by-step guide to ensure learn how to wash your jeans.

 Before you attempt to wash your jeans you must first check the care label to see if there are any special care instructions.

 Some jeans will have different requirements for washing and drying so it is very important to first check the care label’s instructions.

 If your jeans are machine or hand washable, continue reading below to find our step by step instructions for how to wash jeans.

 Turn your jeans inside out before putting them into the wash.
 Turning them inside out will help keep the denim from looking too worn and save the fabric longterm.